seliftl/09-adapter-flyweight-android/README.md

 _Hint: this [tutorial](https://github.com/codepath/android_guides/wiki/Using-an-ArrayAdapter-with-ListView) is good starting point if you have no clue how to implement a custom `ArrayAdapter`_

-1. implement a custom `FighterListAdapter`
+1. Implement a custom `FighterListAdapter`.
-2. create an instance of your `FighterListAdapter` in the `MainActivity`
+2. Create an instance of your `FighterListAdapter` in the `MainActivity`.
-3. assign it to the instance `fighterListView` (see line 45)
+3. Assign it to the instance `fighterListView` (see line 45).
-4. complete the method `onItemSelected(...)` to display your first fighters
+4. Complete the method `onItemSelected(...)` to display your first fighters.

-_Remark: an instance of `FighterFactory` is already created, use it to create new fighters._
+_Remark: an `FighterFactory` instance is already declared and created in the `MainActivity`, use it to create new fighters within the `onItemSelected(...)` method._

-_Remark 2: If you don't get the switch between empire and rebellion working, ignore it for the moment!_
+_Remark 2: If you don't get the switch between empire and rebellion working, ignore it for now._

 When you have completed all the above steps your app should look like that: